kettek/open-markup-editor/docs/packs.md

 ### Extension Packs
 Extension packs are the most generic type of pack.
 They provide extended functionality for the entirity of OME, such as styling the interface or otherwise.

-They are located in in the `extension-packs` directory in any of the possible locations of OME data.
-See [OME](ome) for more information on these locations.
+They are located in in the `extension-packs` directory.

 ### Markup Packs
 Markup packs provide the functionality and configuration for rendering the raw text of an open file into HTML output.